Group Privacy Notice

 - Basic personal information; including your name, residential address, date of birth and contact details;

-- Financial information, including account and transactional information and history;
+- Financial information, including bank account details and transactional information and history at other institutions;

 - information about your family, lifestyle and social circumstances (such as dependents, marital status, next of kin and contact details);

-- information about your financial circumstances, including personal wealth, assets and liabilities, proof of income and expenditure, investment needs and goals;
+- information about your financial circumstances, including personal wealth, assets and liabilities, proof of income and expenditure, investment needs and goals, tax information and certifications;

 - education and employment information;